 If I visit my student outside of Family Weekend, what campus facilities can I access with my student? (for example, tennis courts, dining hall, etc)

 - NU Recreation facilities- Family members are able to use NU Recreation facilities (i.e. the gym) if they purchase a one-day pass for $18.
-First-time visitors can also take advantage of a free one-day trial pass by filling out this form: Free Membership Trial Request.
 (Note: During Family Weekend, the facilities are FREE to all families).